KetchuppOfficial/Labs_In_General_Physics/Laba_Helper/README.md

 ```
     Next structural unit: a number representing a value on the ordinate axis.

     This label can be followed by more than one number.

-A quantity of following numbers has to be same as that of X_Data, X_Error, and Y_Error labels and has to be not less than 3.
+    A quantity of following numbers has to be same as that of X_Data, X_Error, and Y_Error labelas.

+    A quantity of following numbers has to be not less than 3.
 ```

 10) **Y_Error**
 ```
     Next structural unit: a number representing a margin of error of the respective value on the ordinate axis.

     This label can be followed by more than one number.

-A quantity of following numbers has to be same as that of X_Data, X_Error and Y_Data labels and has to be not less than 3.
+    A quantity of following numbers has to be same as that of X_Data, X_Error and Y_Data labels.

+    A quantity of following numbers has to be not less than 3.
 ```

 11) **Y_Title**